AltitudeCoder/ezra-playwright-python/Ezra_Test_Cases.md

 **Priority:** P1 – Critical
 **Type:** Functional
 **Status:** Not Executed
-**Description of Importance:**
-If users cannot complete payment, the transaction fails.
-This validates the entire booking pipeline.
+**Description of Importance:**  The payment step is mission-critical, it validates the system’s ability to process transactions securely and accurately.
+If users can’t successfully enter or validate payment information, bookings cannot be completed.
+Verifying this flow ensures a smooth, trustworthy, end-to-end user journey from account creation to purchase confirmation.

 ---